irving-statek/open-pnp-wiki/FAQ.md

 Make sure your Camera View shows the relevant situation.
 Then double click on the Camera View to create s snapshot.
 The Camera View will flash.

 The snapshot image is written to your OpenPnP configuration folder.
-See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located).
+See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located)

 If you send the camera image to the [Discussion Group](http://groups.google.com/group/openpnp), it is best to also state your camera's **Units per Pixel**.
 Knowledgeable users in the discussion group can then reconstruct your basic camera situation inside a [[Computer Vision Pipeline|CVPipeline]].